Segesta began life as an Elymian city

 basilica rebuilt by the citizens of Calatafimi in 1442.

-To the SW are a series of linear classical defences blocking the ravine
+To the southwest are a series of linear classical defences blocking the ravine

-entrance to the hill top where stood 2 acropoleis separated by a
+entrance to the hill top where stood 2 acropolis separated by a

 valley.
-This was naturally defended to E&W by rock
+This was naturally defended to east and west by rock

 faces.
 To the west stands the great Doric temple dates to